mosip/documentation/docs/registration-client.md

 * Registration acknowledgment is also signed and encrypted with TPM key.

 ## Configurations

-Registration client can be customized as per a country' requirements.
-For details related to Registration Client configurations, refer to registration-Client configuration.
+Registration Client can be customized as per a country' requirements.
+For details related to Registration Client configurations, refer to [Registration Client configuration](https://docs.mosip.io/1.2.0/modules/registration-client/registration-client-configuration).

 ## UI Specifications for Registration Tasks